 - if a customer is still receiving tax credit payments, as the same household for which the overpayment arose, we will automatically reduce the amount we pay them, at a rate dependent on their personal circumstances

 - if a customer is receiving tax credit payments and has an overpayment from a previous award that has ended, we may reduce the amount we pay them at a rate dependant on their personal circumstances

 - if a customer is no longer entitled to tax credits, we will ask them to make a direct payment.

 - if a customer has migrated to Universal Credit (UC) with an outstanding tax credit debt, the amount will be transferred to the Department for Work and Pensions (DWP) and collected through UC payments.
 DWP will write to the customer directly.

 In what circumstances will we write off an overpayment?

 The decision on whether or not an overpayment is recoverable depends on whether HMRC and the customer have met their individual responsibilities.
 These are outlined in TCM0224280.

-* calculate the amount of overpayment to be remitted * explain to the customer that you intend to recover or remit the overpayment.
+- explain to the customer that you intend to recover or remit the overpayment.